nest/nest-simulator/extras/userdoc/md/documentation/parallel-computing.md

 ### Spike exchange and synapse updates

+Spike exchange in NEST takes different routes depending on the type of the sending and receiving node.
+There are two distinct cases.

-For spikes between neurons, spikes are always exchanged through the global spike exchange mechanism and it is then the thread responsible for the target neuron that updates the synapse and delivers the spike.
+Spikes between neurons are always exchanged through the global spike exchange mechanism.
+Neuron update and spike generation in the source neuron and spike delivery to the target neuron may be handled by different virtual process in this case.
+Spike delivery is always handled by the virtual process to which the *target* neuron is assigned (see property `vp` in the status dictionary).

-For connections involving devices, either spike generators or detectors, things are a bit different.
-Here, each device is replicated (cloned) on each thread.
-Thus, spikes from, e.g., a spike_generator, are delivered by the clone for a given thread and these spikes are delivered locally, bypassing the gobal exchange mechanism.
-In this case, pre- and postsynaptic node (sender and target) are handled by the same thread.
-Similarly, when a neuron emits a spike, the spike is locally transmitted to the clone of the spike_detector belonging to the same thread as the neuron.

-Thus, it is always the thread of the target of a connection that is responsible for the synapse.
+Spike exchange to or from neurons over connections that either originate or terminate at a device (e.g., `spike_generator -> neuron` or `neuron -> spike_detector) differs in that it bypasses the global spike exchange mechanism.
+Instead, spikes are delivered locally within the virtual process from or to a replica of the device.
+In this case, both the pre- and postsynaptic nodes are handled by the virtual process to which the neuron is assigned.

+For synapse models supporting plasticity, synapse dynamics in the `Connection` object are always handled by the virtual process of the target node.

 ## Using multiple threads